Optimal error estimates of the penalty finite element method for the unsteady Navier-Stokes equations with nonsmooth initial data: Conclusion

 \section{Conclusion}

 This paper deals with a penalty finite element method along with the backward Euler method for the incompressible NSEs.
-With the appropriate use of the inverse of the penalized Stokes operator and the negative norm estimates, optimal error estimates for the velocity and the pressure terms in both the semi- and fully-discrete cases are derived.
-Analysis has been carried out for non-smooth initial data, the is, the initial velocity $\bu_0\in \bH_0^1$.
-This demands time weighted estimates; the proofs are now more technical and more involved than those of the smooth case.
+With the appropriate use of the inverse of the penalized Stokes operator and the negative norm estimates, optimal error estimates for the velocity and the pressure terms in both the semi-discrete and fully-discrete schemes are derived.
+Analysis has been carried out for non-smooth initial data, that is, the initial velocity $\bu_0\in \bH_0^1$.
+This demands time weighted estimates; the proofs are now more technical and more involved than those for the smooth case.
 These optimal estimates are derived under the assumption that the penalized parameter $\ve$ is small.
-In the numerical part also, optimal convergence rates have been shown for small $\ve$.
+In the numerical part also, optimal convergence rates have been shown for small $\ve.$ Moreover, results of computational experiments on two benchmark problems show that the proposed method works well for low viscosity and their results compare well with exiting results from the literature.
+Although, computational results on one 3D example are encouraging, but this is with out theoretical justification and this will form a part of our future endeavour.